 Accounts receivable represent income earned from the sale of tools and accessories for which the Company has not yet received payment.
 Accounts receivable are recorded at the invoiced amount and adjusted for amounts management expects to collect from balances outstanding at period-end.
 The Company estimates the allowance for doubtful accounts based on an analysis of specific accounts and an assessment of the customer's ability to pay, among other factors.
-At March 31, 2022 and December 31, 2021, no allowance for doubtful accounts was recorded.
+At June 30, 2022 and December 31, 2021, no allowance for doubtful accounts was recorded.

-The Company accounts for the transfer of accounts receivable to a third party under a factoring type arrangement in accordance with Accounting Standards Codification ("ASC") 860, "Transfers and Servicing".
+The Company also has an agreement with a third party to be able to receive advance payments for certain accounts receivables, for a specified fee.
+Under this agreement, the respective customer will repay the third party within a predetermined term.
+Receivables transferred under this agreement generally meet the requirements to be accounted for as sales in accordance with Accounting Standards Codification ("ASC") 860, "Transfers and Servicing".
 ASC 860 requires that several conditions be met in order to present the transfer of accounts receivable as a sale.
-Even though the Company has isolated the transferred (sold) assets and has the legal right to transfer its assets (accounts receivable), it does not meet the third test of effective control since its accounts receivable sales agreement with a third-party factor requires it to be liable in the event of default by one of its customers.
-The Company recorded a sales discount of \$13,000 at March 31, 2022 and December 31, 2021.
+The Company has isolated the transferred (sold) assets and has the legal right to transfer its assets (accounts receivable).
+In addition, control has effectively been transferred.